HOLDEN & ARTS ASSOCIATES

 About the Company

 Critically acclaimed and award-winning artist David Gonzalez has several digital offerings, with productions available as prerecorded password protected video links or live-streamed performances from his home studio.
-Live Q&A or remote residency work is also available.
+Live Q&A, talkback, or remote residency work is also available.

 Online Live Q&A, Workshops, Masterclasses and residencies are also available that combine performance, writing, teaching, workshops and more.
 David is experienced in working with diverse communities including senior citizens, immigrant communities, rural and urban schoolchildren, and young Latino artists and leaders.